kosaraju3333/IaC-project/Multi-Tier-Architecture/README.md

 - **Internet Gateway (IGW)** for public access
 - **NAT Gateway** for outbound internet access from private subnets

+### Security:
+- **Security Groups** to control traffic:
+  - ALB Security Group to allow HTTP/HTTPS from the internet
+  - App-tier SG to allow traffic from ALB only
+  - DB-tier SG to allow traffic only from App-tier

 ### Compute:
 - **Launch Template** for frontend Node.js application (filtered AMI via `data` block)
 - **Auto Scaling Group (ASG)** using the Launch Template